-A series of articles about DevOps: Database Change Management with PostgreSQL.
+A series of articles about Database CI/CD and Schema Migration with PostgreSQL.

-- DevOps: Database Change Management with PostgreSQL (this one)
+- Database CI/CD and Schema Migration with PostgreSQL (this one)

-- DevOps: Database Change Management with PostgreSQL and GitHub
+- Database CI/CD and Schema Migration with PostgreSQL and GitHub

 PostgreSQL is the world's most advanced open-source relational database management system.

 This tutorial is a step-by-step guide to setting up Database Change Management for PostgreSQL in Bytebase.
 With Bytebase, a team can have a formalized review and rollout process to make PostgreSQL database schema change and data change.

 Bytebase provides a GUI for teams to perform Database Changes and retain full Change History.
 Bytebase Free Plan is sufficient for this tutorial.

 In the end, there is a bonus section about Schema Drift Detection for those advanced users.